robotraconteur/robotraconteur/examples/reynard_the_robot/cpp/service/README.md

 representative of the types of drivers that are used with real industrial robots and devices.

-The `reynard_robotraconteur_service_http_rest` example demonstrates a service that uses HTTP REST to communicate with Reynard, whilet he `reynard_robotraconteur_service_ascii_socket` example demonstrates a service that uses an ASCII Socket.
+The `reynard_robotraconteur_service_http_rest` example demonstrates a service that uses HTTP REST to communicate with Reynard, while the `reynard_robotraconteur_service_ascii_socket` example demonstrates a service that uses an ASCII Socket.

 Instructions are provided for Windows and Ubuntu.
 These examples will work